csy0522/T-Rex-Run/README.md

 Reinforcement Learning algorithms can be applied to any software agents in an environment.
 One of the best ways for beginners to approach Reinforcement Learning is learning <<gym environment>> and <RL algorithms>>.
 Click the following links to find out more about Reinforcement Learning.

 * [Reinforcement Learning Basic](https://www.guru99.com/reinforcement-learning-tutorial.html) - Reinforcement Learning: What is, Algorithms, Applications, Example
-* [OpenAI - gym environment](https://gym.openai.com/) - A Toolkit for Developing and Comparing Reinforcement Learning Algorithms
+* [OpenAI - Gym Environment](https://gym.openai.com/) - A Toolkit for Developing and Comparing Reinforcement Learning Algorithms
 * [Reinforcement Learning Algorithms](https://gym.openai.com/) - list of algorithms of Reinforcement Learning

 ## Built With